pineunity/apmec/doc/source/contributor/api/mano_api.rst

 **DELETE /v1.0/meads/{mead_id}**

-Delete mead - Deletes a specified mead_id from the VNF catalog.
+Delete mead - Deletes a specified mead_id from the MEA catalog.

 This operation does not accept a request body and does not return a response body.